-Maximum number of Supervisory Board mandates (C.4 and C.5)
+Maximum number of Supervisory Board mandates (C. 4 and C. 5)

-According to recommendation C.4, a member of the Supervisory Board who is not a member of the board of management of a listed company shall not hold more than a total of five mandates on the supervisory boards of listed companies outside the Group or comparable functions, in the course of which the chairmanship of a supervisory board shall count twice.
-According to recommendation C.5, members of the board of management of listed companies should not hold more than two mandates on the supervisory boards of listed companies outside the Group or comparable functions and should not chair the supervisory board of a listed company outside the Group.
-Whether the total number of mandates held by members of the Board of Management and the Supervisory Board in non-Group listed companies and comparable functions is still deemed to be appropriate is to be assessed more properly on a case-by-case basis rather than by means of a rigid upper threshold, particularly in view of the fact that it is not always possible to make a clear distinction between the mandates to be considered here.
-Aside from that, the individual workload to be expected from the aggregate of the mandates held does not necessarily increase in proportion to their number.
+According to Recommendation C.4, Supervisory Board members who are not members of any management board of a listed company shall not accept more than a total of five Supervisory Board mandates in non-group listed companies or comparable functions, whereby a mandate as Supervisory Board Chair counts twice.
+According to Recommendation C.5, members of the Management Board of listed companies shall not have a total of more than two Supervisory Board mandates in non-group listed companies or comparable functions. and shall not accept the Chair of a Supervisory Board in a non-group listed company.
+Rather than setting a strict amount limit, it is more appropriate to assess on a case-by-case basis whether the number of mandates held by members of the Management Boards and Supervisory Boards at non-group listed companies or comparable functions appears to be appropriate, in particular because it is not always possible to clearly define the mandates that should be taken into consideration.
+Moreover, the individual workload expected as a result of the total number of mandates held does not necessarily increase in proportion to their number.

-Stuttgart, December 2022
+Stuttgart, December 2023

 For the Supervisory Board For the Board of Management

-Dr Bernd Pischetsrieder Ola Källenius
+Dr Bernd Pischetsrieder Chairman

-Chairman Chairman
+Ola Källenius Chairman